-Clergy gathering in Silverstream

-The priests currently working in the Archdiocese of Wellington gathered together for three days in early May to reflect on their life as priests and on what they are being called to do in the Church today.
+Clergy gathering in Silverstream The priests currently working in the Archdiocese of Wellington gathered together for three days in early May to reflect on their life as priests and on what they are being called to do in the Church today.
 There are 34 priests in the archdiocese working in 22 parishes.
-Of those priests 26 are diocesan priests and eight belong to Religious Orders.

-The clergy gathering in Silverstream was an opportunity for the priests to reflect on what it means to be a synodal church, said Archbishop Paul Martin sm.
+Of those priests 26 are diocesan priests and eight belong to Religious Orders. clergy gathering Silverstream was an opportunity for the priests to reflect on what it means to be a synodal church, said Archbishop Paul Martin sm.
 'We are living in changing times and one of the realities is that as we develop in being more synodal as a Church, we need to see what are the roles and ministries that priests are called to do and what are the areas that all the people of God are called to be a part of?

-'This will mean a change in the way that we as priests live out our vocation, and in the way that lay faithful take up the many parts of the life of the Church and the parish.
+'This will mean a change in the way that we as priests live out our vocation, and in the way that lay faithful take up the many parts of

+Archdiocese clergy gathered in May to reflect on priestly life today.
+(Absent is Fr David Gruschow of the West Coast who had to leave the gathering in time to catch a return ferry to the South Island.)
+Photo: Fr Andrew Kim the life of the Church and the parish.
 We need to look at our expectations of our priests and of our willingness to participate in the life of the parish.
-These are significant questions and discussions for us all to have, and we will be doing more of this as an archdiocese in the future?
+These are significant questions and discussions for us all to have, and we will be doing more of this as an archdiocese in the future.'
+Participants at the gathering shared their experiences of being a priest in the archdiocese, the rewards and the challenges.
+Challenges included the unsettling effects of parish amalgamations on local communities and meeting the needs of a culturally diverse parish community.